 SSTDI is proud to be part of the Founding Board of the ASIAN ECOTOURISM NETWORK .

-Posted on September 27, 2012, in Eco Conservation, Good Governance and tagged Boracay Island, climate change, Coron, good governance, green economy, sustainable beach management.
+Posted on September 27, 2012, in Eco Conservation, Good Governance, Green Destinations and tagged climate change, Coron, good governance, green economy, green travel guide, Sustainable Tourism.
 Bookmark the permalink.
 Leave a comment.